A5an/kaggle-mcp/README.md

 - Python 3 and pip (for Kaggle CLI)
 - Kaggle API credentials

+### Important Notes

+This project uses ES modules (`"type": "module"` in package.json) for compatibility with cloud deployment platforms.
+All imports use `.js` extensions even in TypeScript files, as required by ES module standards.

 ### Local Development

 1. **Clone and install dependencies:**